Privacy Notice for Applicants

-- as required by law sharing data with statutory bodies such as, but not limited to, the HMRC, the Pensions Regulator, and when applicable the HSE and the local authority for RIDDOR reporting, and when requested to do so with the police, court services and similar bodies; and in the context of a sale, assignment or novation of some or all of its business and in those circumstances the data will be subject to confidentiality arrangements.
-In addition,
+2. To satisfy legal requirements to share personal data with statutory bodies such as, but not limited to, the HMRC, the Pensions Regulator, and when applicable the HSE and the local authority for RIDDOR reporting, and when requested to do so the police, court services and similar bodies;

-- process data on its behalf, in connection with TUPE, HR services, payroll, the provision of benefits and the provision of occupational health services as required and where applicable;
+4. who process data on its behalf, in connection with Security services, HR and payroll services, and the provision of occupational health services.

-- are responsible for the safeguarding of persons or property that the Company has a legal or contractual obligation to honour; and other employees within the Bluefield Group of Companies including Bluefield Services Limited, and Bluefield Operations Limited within the Legal, HR, and Management functions, where such persons are called upon to administer group wide HR, legal and financial matters, and those who create and manage policies, business contracts and business relationships. he data that we collect may be transferred to, and stored at, a destination outside the European Economic Area (EEA).
-It may also be processed by staff operating outside the EEA who work for one of the third parties we contract with and may be engaged in, among other things, processing of personal data.
+The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (EEA).
+It may also be processed by staff operating outside the EEA who work for one of the third parties we contract with and may be engaged in, among other things, processing of HR-related data.